-The city of dreams, that’s where I live.
+Bombay, the city of dreams, that’s where I live.
 My Bombay.
 Or should I say my Mumbai?

 ‘What’s in a name’? the bard said.
 Was he right or was he wrong?